Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Second harmonic generation in MoS -loaded waveguides

-Our findings provide clear proof of the SHG enhancement achieved through the incorporation of the MoS$_2$ monolayers onto SiN WGs.
-They also provide important guidelines for the design of WGs integrated with monolayer TMDs, aiming at nonlinear optical frequency conversion applications.
-The MoS$_2$-loaded WG design can be improved by further tailoring of phase matching and crystal orientation, and by extending the MoS$_2$-WG interaction length to the millimetric scale.
-Indeed, it has been shown that large-area TMD layers can be obtained by either chemical vapor deposition (CVD) ~\cite{TMD_CVD-large} or gold-assisted exfoliation ~\cite{AuExf2018,AuExf2016,Murilo2022}, which can provide $>$1 mm long single crystals.
-Phase matching management can be achieved via proper design of the WG's cross section. \cref{fig:dispersion_curves}(a) shows the dispersion curves for TE$_0$ and TM$_0$ pump modes at 1550 nm and signal modes as a function of the WG width.
+The MoS$_2$-loaded WG design can be improved by tailoring of phase matching and crystal orientation, and by extending the MoS$_2$-WG interaction length.
+Indeed, it has been shown that large-area TMD layers can be obtained by either chemical vapor deposition (CVD) ~\cite{TMD_CVD-large} or gold-assisted exfoliation~\cite{AuExf2018,AuExf2016,Murilo2022}, which can provide $>$1 mm long single crystals.
+Phase matching management can be achieved via proper design of the WG's cross section. \cref{fig:dispersion_curves}(a) shows the dispersion curves for the TE$_0$ pump mode at 1550 nm and signal modes as a function of the WG width.
 Phase matching involving lower-order modes is achieved for a width of 1.22 $\mu$m for the interaction TE$_0$ $\rightarrow$ TM$_2$ (\cref{fig:dispersion_curves}(b)).
 In this case, the dominant term of the field overlap integral is $e_{S,z}^*~e_{P,x}^2$, which is proportional to $cos(3\theta)$, thus pushing the maximum conversion efficiency to $\theta = 0^{\circ}$.
-For WG widths between 1 $\mu$m and 1.22 $\mu$m, the nonlinear coefficient is slightly reduced (decrease of $\sim$ 6$\%$), indicating that the spatial overlap between pump and signal modes along the MoS$_2$ domain does not change significantly across this width range.
-The calculated conversion efficiency for WG width = 1.22 $\mu$m, $\theta = 0^{\circ}$ and $L=$1 mm is 1 $\times$ 10$^{-9}$ W$^{-1}$, exceeding in 100,000 times that obtained with WG width = 1 $\mu$m, $\theta = 12^{\circ}$ and L = 79 $\mu$m.
-Phase matching for a TE signal mode with comparable nonlinear coefficient (0.012 W$^{-1/2}$m$^{-1}$) occurs for the WG width of 1.48 $\mu$m through the interaction TM$_0$ $\rightarrow$ TE$_4$, illustrated in \cref{fig:dispersion_curves}(c), at $\theta = 0^{\circ}$.
-The calculated conversion efficiency for this interaction is 1.43 $\times$ 10$^{-10}$ W$^{-1}$.
-Further improvements in SHG are expected through design engineering strategies that shift the modes closer to the MoS$_2$ flake~\cite{inga2020alumina} or by employing thicker flakes, such as MoS$_2$ 3R~\cite{zhao2016atomically,shi20173r, xu2022towards}.